-In order for students to meet current 2014 ASHA certification standards at the ASHA Web site: (http://www.asha.org/Certification/2014-Speech-Language-Pathology-Certification-Standards/), La Salle University’s Department of Communication Sciences and Disorders includes prerequisites to graduate study.
+In order for students to meet current ASHA certification standards at the ASHA Web site: (http://www.asha.org/Certification/2014-Speech-Language-Pathology-Certification-Standards/), La Salle University’s Department of Communication Sciences and Disorders includes prerequisites to graduate study.
 For each prerequisite, the pertinent subject matter can be acquired by taking the appropriate undergraduate course at La Salle University or an equivalent course at another institution.
+Applicants must have transcript grades for at least six communication sciences and disorders prerequisite courses, in order to be reviewed by the verification and application deadline of February 1st.
 We will not review applications from applicants who do not have the required background.

 To fulfill these requirements, La Salle University suggests:

-- BIO 161 and BIO 162: Anatomy and Physiology I and II (biological sciences)
+- BIO 161: Anatomy and Physiology I (biological sciences)

 - BIO 164WB: Introduction to Anatomy and Physiology